VR Organ Tuning Guide

 Organ with OD, preamp saturation at second “6”

-One can prepare ‘save’ registrations that ‘prevent’ VR organ of (unintentionally) running into preamp saturation:
+One can prepare ‘save’ registrations that prevent VR organ of (unintentional) preamp saturation (use headphones or use good monitors):

-– put headphones on (or use good monitors), play massive chords, try to sonically identify the preamp distortion
+• play massive chords, try to sonically identify preamp distortion ‘crackles’

-– adjust organ LEVEL until the preamp saturation ‘crackles’ completely disappear (level can be down to 2-3)
+• adjust organ LEVEL fader until the ‘crackles’ completely disappear (organ-level can go down to 2-3)

-At the end we like to point out: preamp saturation can be used intentionally e.g. for creating brute transitor amp distortion, e.g. for heavy hard rock 🙂
+NOTE: preamp saturation can be used intentionally e.g. for creating brute transistor amp distortion, e.g. for heavy hard rock

-• TONE: TONE knob is a ‘V’ (or lambda)-shaped equalizer: turn clockwise to rise highs (and bass) for a clean, aggressive sound, turn counter-clockweise for a ‘nosey’ sound (TONE at 9-10 o’clock replicates quite realistically B3, Nord or Hammond SK timbre.
-Eventually compensate the lowered ‘bass’ with organ Low GAIN)
+• TONE: TONE knob is a ‘V’ (lambda)-shaped equalizer: turn clockwise to rise highs and bass for a clean, aggressive sound, turn counter-clockweise for a ‘nosey’ sound (TONE at 9-10 o’clock replicates quite realistically B3, Nord or Hammond SK timbre.
+Eventually compensate reduced bass with organ LOW GAIN)

 • Organ GAIN: in VR menu ‘Organ’, Low/High Gain can be used to reshape the tonal character.
 It can be combined with TONE for a sort of ‘3-band EQ’

-• Leakage: VR leakage (crosstalk) adds a lot of (non-authentic) ‘deep fuzz’ – especially ‘bass-centric’ speakers VR starts rumbling like a powerplant substation – so be careful when adding leakage.
+• Leakage: VR09/730 leakage (crosstalk) adds a lot of (non-authentic) ‘deep fuzz’ – especially ‘bass-centric’ speakers start rumbling like a powerplant substation – so be careful when adding leakage.
 To improve the leakage ‘timbre’, see above ‘higher harmonics’

-– use ‘standalone TwinRotary’ for a very sharp, rough, cuttuing-through transistor rock organ
+• use ‘standalone TwinRotary’ for a sharp, cutting-through transistor rock organ or clean Jazz organ

-Eveybody loves ‘VR Rotary type 3’ introduced in VR by later firmware updates.
-But with all the excitment don’t forget the ‘older’ rotary types as they can produce decent (better) results with respect to PA and music style.
+Everybody loves ‘VR Rotary type 3’ introduced by later firmware update.
+But with all the excitement don’t forget the ‘older’ rotary types as they can produce decent (sometimes better) results with respect to PA and music style.
 You might also exploit the possibilities of MFX ‘Twin Rotary’.

 ‘Real Leslie’ rotational speeds and accelerations